top of page

 Sideloading APKs from outside the Play Store can expose your device to security risks.
 Only install apps from trusted sources, and be cautious of potential malware or data privacy issues.

-You can flash custom BIOS (via MrChromebox or Coreboot) and install operating systems like GalliumOS or even Windows/Linux, depending on hardware compatibility.
+You can flash custom BIOS (via MrChromebox or Coreboot) & install operating systems like GalliumOS or even Windows/Linux, depending on hardware compatibility.
+These advanced options unlock a completely new level of flexibility, letting you repurpose your Chromebook into a full desktop OS machine if you know what you're doing.

 How to Turn Off Developer Mode 🔐